-Excessive exhaust smoke may be the first sign that your engine needs attention.
+Excessive exhaust smoke, may be the first sign that your engine needs attention.

-As the engine burns fuel and creates exhaust; lots of different things are happening.
+As the engine burns fuel and creates exhaust, lots of different things are happening.

-So, If your engine is operating in tip-top shape; tailpipe smoke should be nearly undetectable.
+So, if your engine is operating in tip-top shape, tailpipe smoke should be nearly undetectable.

-If excessive exhaust smoke is visible, you likely have a real problem.
+But, if excessive exhaust smoke is visible, you likely have a real problem.

-Consequently, Many underlying engine problems can be solved by making; an exhaust smoke color diagnosis.
-So, The important thing as a driver; is to pay attention to your car’s operation and notice if anything seems off.
+Consequently, many underlying engine problems can be solved by, making an exhaust smoke color diagnosis.
+So, the important thing, is to pay attention to your car’s operation and notice if anything seems off.

-Because, excessive exhaust smoke means you have an engine issue on your hands.
+Because, excessive exhaust smoke means, you have an engine issue on your hands.

 Take note of when the smoke appears and what color it is.
 Avoiding the problem will only shorten the life of the engine and result in unnecessary repair bills.

-Let’s consider some of the symptoms that will help us tell how bad things are;
+Let’s consider some of the symptoms, that will help us tell how bad things are:

-- Does the engine seem to be a bit lower in power than it used to be?
+- Does the engine seem to be, a bit lower in power than it used to be?

-- Is the engine running a bit hotter than it used to?
+- Is the engine running, a bit hotter than it used to?

-- Is the engine making more noise than it used to under load?
+- Is the engine making, more noise than it used to under load?

-- Does the engine fume when you open the oil filler cap?
+- Does the engine fume, when you open the oil filler cap?

-The Causes Of Blue Smoke From Exhaust
+The Causes Of, Blue Smoke From Exhaust

-There are many possible sources of blue smoke from exhaust;
+There are many possible sources, of blue smoke from exhaust:

 - Worn valves or valve guide seals